joel113/documentation-cheatsheet/git.md

 `git branch -d old_branch` - Delete a branch

+`git branch --set-upstream-to=origin/<Branch> master` - Sets the upstream of the master branch

 ## Git Pull

 `git pull origin master` - Pulls changes from the origin remote, master branch and merge them to the local checked-out branch